YujiMarutani/kpi-circular-trap/README.md

 ## Status

 **CIFF Status:** Experimental / Local Verification Only
-This repository does not assert any global authority or centralized certification.
+This repository does not assert any global authority or centralized certification, nor does it produce normative judgments.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18470162.svg)](https://doi.org/10.5281/zenodo.18470162)